Lecrapouille/TimedPetriNetEditor/README.md

 pn4 = load("examples/Howard2.json")
 @assert pn4.handle == 4

-# Get the list of marks (number of token for each places P0, P1 ..
+# Get the list of marks (number of tokens for each place P0, P1 ..
 Pn)
 tokens(pn)
 @assert ans == [2; 0; 0; 0; 0]

-# Modify number of tokens for each places
+# Modify the number of tokens for each place
 tokens!(pn, [0; 1; 2; 3; 4])
 @assert ans == true